 High school diploma or G.E.D., or equivalent in education and experience.
 Prior warehousing and woodworking experience preferred.

-The Moulder Production Assistant will assist in producing, inspecting (QC), and packaging custom wood mouldings (Crown, Baseboard, etc.).
+Assists in producing, inspecting (QC), and packaging custom wood mouldings (Crown, Baseboard, etc.).

 Essential Duties and Responsibilities:

 Include the following.
 Other duties may be assigned.